terrimporter/SCVUS_18S_metabarcode_pipeline/README.md

 ### Installing conda

 Conda is an open source package and envirobnment management system.
 Miniconda is a lightweight version of conda that only contains conda, python, and their dependencies.
-Using conda can help get all the necessary programs in one place to run the snakemake pipeline.
+Using conda and the environment.yml file provided here can help get all the necessary programs in one place to run this pipeline.
+Snakemake is a Python-based workflow management tool meant to define the rules for running this bioinformatic pipeline.
+There is no need to edit the snakefile or snakefile_alt files directly.
+Changes to select parameters can be made in the config.yml pipeline.
+If you install conda and activate the myenv environment provided, then you will also get the correct versions of most programs including Snakemake v3.13.3.

 Install miniconda as follows: